armijnhemel/binaryanalysis-ng/maintenance/database/README-NSRL.md

     $ python3 nsrlimporter.py -c config.yaml -d /home/armijn/nsrl/modern/

+The data in the NSRL dumps is not guaranteed to be in a single encoding: in older versions of NSRL various encodings were found.
+By default the importer will try to convert the data to UTF-8, although this is not guaranteed to work.
+To disable this behaviour (NOT recommended) supply the '-t' flag:

+    $ python3 nsrlimporter.py -c /path/to/configuration/file -d /path/to/nsrl/directory -t

 4. After the first directory has been processed the indexes should be created to ensure data correctness:

     $ psql -U username < nsrl-index.sql